alpaka-group/cupla/doc/PortingGuide.md

 ============================================

 - your build system must be `CMake`
-- your code must be compileable with C++11
+- your code must be compatible with C++14

 Reserved Variable Names